dickhardt/node-a2p3/README.md

 ####Resource.callMultiple( details, callback )

-Calls all supplied APIs in parrelel with the supplied parameters.
+Calls all supplied APIs in parrelel with the supplied parameters. **Resource.exchange()** MUST have been called previously.
 All resource servers provided by the Identifier Exchange for a standardize resource are called for any standardized resource API provided.

 - details - an object mapping resource APIs to params
 - callback( errors, results ) - A callback which returns an errors and results object.